microbecode/zk-languages/o1js/README.md

 # o1js language from O(1) Labs

-o1js is a ZK language used in the [Mina](https://minaprotocol.com/) L1 blockchain.
+o1js is a ZK framework used in the [Mina](https://minaprotocol.com/) L1 blockchain.
 It enables full privacy for transactions.

 The language can be used as stand-alone or in Mina smart contracts.

-The language is not often used as stand-alone; most documentation and examples are for utilizing it as part of a Mina smart contract.
+Unfortunately, most documentation and examples are for utilizing the language as part of a Mina smart contract: stand alone usage is poorly documented.

 ## Stand-alone usage